hci-lab-um/heuristics-for-test-tool-design/H10-What-autonomy-of-work-styles.md

 Theme: CONTEXT?

-Heuristic Question: What work styles are acceptable in those workflows and teams?
+Heuristic Question: What autonomy of work styles ais allowed in those workflows and teams?

 ## Explanation and sub-questions